labsyspharm/shell-novice/_episodes/02-filedir.md

 ~~~
 {: .error}

-But we get an error!
+-   We get an error!
 Why is this?

-With our methods so far,
+-   With our methods so far, `cd` can only see sub-directories inside
-`cd` can only see sub-directories inside your current directory.
-There are
+    your current directory.
-different ways to see directories above your current location; we'll start
+-   There are different ways to see directories above your current location;
-with the simplest.
+    we'll start with the simplest.

-There is a shortcut in the shell to move up one directory level
+-   There is a shortcut in the shell to move up one directory level
     that looks like this:

 ~~~
 $ cd ..
 ~~~
 {: .language-bash}

-`..` is a special directory name meaning
-"the directory containing this one",
+-   `..` is a special directory name meaning "the directory containing this one",
-or more succinctly,
-the **parent** of the current directory.
+    -   or more succinctly, the **parent** of the current directory.
-Sure enough,
-if we run `pwd` after running `cd ..`, we're back in `/Users/nelle/Desktop/data-shell`:
+-   Sure enough, if we run `pwd` after running `cd ..`, we're back in `/Users/nelle/Desktop/data-shell`:

 ~~~
 $ pwd